-We’re working on a variety of other projects spanning image analysis, data visualization, algorithm implementations, and more.
+New technologies pave the way for discoveries that are reliable, robust, scalable, and shareable.
+All scientists should have access to the best tools to do their work, and creating and disseminating high-quality tools will improve all of science.
 We embrace a collaborative approach that complements our grant programs and supports scientific communities, and we’re passionate about open source and open science.
-Visit our Github organization to browse projects we’re working on.
+Visit our Github organization to browse projects.

 Working at CZI isn’t your typical tech job.
 We stay close to challenges on the ground and the scientists that lead solutions.
 We work toward impact, rather than profit.
 Our team combines experience in industry and academia to innovate and promote best practices in software and product development, applying modern engineering and product methods to accelerate biomedical research.
 Check out our science technology jobs and join our team.